FreakySneaky787/Simple-Organizer/README.md

 - Symbolic links are **never** followed
 - `/proc` and `/sys` unconditionally excluded on Linux
-- App's own directory excluded from all scans and duplicate detection
+- App directory excluded from all scans and duplicate detection
 - All scan options remembered between sessions

 ### Default File Categories